inspec/inspec/CONTRIBUTING.md

 ## Release Cycles

+### Release Formats

 Our primary shipping vehicle is operating system specific packages that includes all the requirements of InSpec.
-We call these [Omnibus packages](https://github.com/chef/omnibus)
+We call these Omnibus packages, and they are available from [downloads.chef.io](https://downloads.chef.io/inspec).
+InSpec is also bundled with recent Chef Client and ChefDK toolkits.

+InSpec is also available as a [Docker image](https://hub.docker.com/r/chef/inspec) and a [Habitat package](https://bldr.habitat.sh/#/pkgs/chef/inspec/latest).

-We also release our software as gems to [Rubygems](https://rubygems.org/) but we strongly recommend using InSpec or ChefDK packages.
+Finally, we also release our software as gems to [Rubygems](https://rubygems.org/) but we strongly recommend using one of the previously packages to ensure a smooth experience.

+### Release Timing

+We typically aim to make a release every Thursday; however, if there are no changes, the release will be skipped.
+Releases may also be delayed due to holidays, staffing constraints, or technical problems.

+### Versioning

+This information is provided for context only.
+Contributors are not expected to manage the version number of InSpec - the InSpec team and the CI system will handle any version changes needed.

 Our version numbering roughly follows [Semantic Versioning](http://semver.org/) standard.
 Our standard version numbers look like X.Y.Z which mean: